 Equality and discrimination

 Although equality and discrimination features in all the manifestos, the Conservatives are the least specific.
 They acknowledge the need to tackle discrimination and address the complex reasons why some groups earn less at work, and to improve the quality of evidence and data within government about the types of barriers groups face.
 However, although not mentioned in the manifesto, it is probably safe to assume they would also continue with the reforms to non-disclosure agreements and third party harassment proposed and consulted on earlier this year.
-We are still waiting for a response to the Government’s consultation on extending pay gap reporting to the ethnicity pay gap.

 In contrast, Labour has announced a number of bold initiatives both in the main manifesto and in supplementary manifestos on race and disability published in recent days.
 These are in part aimed at achieving their intention to close the gender pay gap by 2030.
 It proposes a new Department for Women and Equalities with a full-time Secretary of State, an independent National Women’s Commission and a Treasury Race Equality unit to drive progress.
 It has committed to extending reporting obligations to cover: